gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sensy caught Noxy's eye and shook her head, but Noxy plowed on.
-"Grappa Gas says your side is—isn't winning."
+"Grappa Gas says your side isn't winning."

 Kechen smiled without opening her eyes.
-"You mean losing?
+"You mean we're losing?
-Yeah, he's not wrong.
+He's not wrong.
 But I'd rather lose for the right side than win for the wrong one.
 And who knows?
-Maybe someone will write a song about us and folks will sing it and someday…"
+Maybe someone will write a song about us and folks will sing it and one day there will be enough of us to change things."
 Her shrug sent a little ripple through the water.

 Noxy and Sensy dressed and left in silence,